 Two days ago, I uploaded my very first video guide on YouTube about my Evernote Bullet Journal Set up with some guide.
 Today, I’ll just share with you the story behind why I made a bullet journal with my Evernote.
 Also I am going to share with you the template that I created.

 Just a quick note before you read it:

 This template that I am about to share was created on the iPhone.
 There are some limitations in formatting them on the iPhone, so it may not be as fancy as other templates you may get from the web.
 What you are about to see is just a very simple set up.
-You can improve them on your own and if you have a computer, I’m sure that there are better options to make this set up more eye-pleasing.
-The steps that you’ll see here as well maybe different when using other devices.
-Although, these templates can be used on any platform that are supported by Evernote.
+You can improve them on your own and if you have a computer, I’m sure that there are better options to make this setup more eye-pleasing.
+The steps that you’ll see here as well may be different when using other devices.
+Although, these templates can be used on any platform that is supported by Evernote.
 Check out my old post about an Evernote review here.

 For new users register on the link below to get a one-month free premium subscription for Evernote. http://bit.ly/evermiely

 When did I start using bullet journals?

 If you’re a follower, you may have noticed in the past that I am sharing my Bullet Journal Set Up here every month.
 I love journals and notebooks but I really don’t know how to use it for planning.
 I usually use them for note taking and outlining some ideas.
 Way back last year, I found out that there is a systematic way on using your journal in planning your life and goals.I really liked the system of bullet journaling.
 To be honest it helps a lot.
 However, as my baby grows older, she started reaching things.
 She became more playful and active.
 Whenever she see me writing, she’d cry for the journal.